*This post is a comprehensive article on freelancing hacks and the tools you need to run a successful, productive business.

 7. Prepare to be a Life-Long Learner

 Being a freelancer and small business owner means that you wear many hats.
-You’re in charge of marketing, social media management, content creation, email marketing, and many more business-related tasks.
+You’re in charge of marketing, social media design and management, creating engaging content, email marketing, and many more business-related tasks.

 There are things you’ll be a natural at and things your struggle with.
 Once I started making an income, I started investing in courses to help me grow and scale my business as well as learn the aspects of my business that I wasn’t that knowledgeable in.

-I do much better with someone guiding me through the process like email marketing, for example.
+I do much better with someone guiding me through the process like Kate Doster the email marketing guru, for example.
 I needed help figuring out the opt-ins to make, writing the emails and sales copy, setting up a tripwire, and more.

 Just don’t be a serial hoarder of classes like me.